MarceliJankowski/MarceliJankowski/README.md

 - ~~I may be addicted to Dwarf Fortress...~~ ~ managed to escape its firm grip
 - I **love** :heart: "placek po węgiersku" (food).
 - I firmly believe in Vi and UNIX philosophy.
-- I don't like being intoxicated.
+- ~~I don't like being intoxicated.~~ ~ I grew up...
 - I missed C2 English certificate by 2 points (still salty about that one).
 - I think that more often than not, testing is a double-edged sword.
 - I'm deeply fascinated by programming languages; their design, implementation, and philosophy.
 - I'm allergic to nuts (please, don't use this against me).
-- I'm working as a Software Engineer at Adtran.
+- I'm working as a Software Engineer at [Adtran](https://www.adtran.com).
+- I'm attempting to acquire Japanese language proficiency (attempting being the keyword here).
 - Last but not least: I use Arch btw.

 ## My late-night rambling...

-**Note:** It was pitch black when I wrote this (and apparently was in a mood for pathos), so don't take it too seriously, I realize that it comes off a bit cliche/corny.
+**Note:** It was pitch black when I wrote this (and apparently was in a mood for pathos), so don't take it too seriously.

 Programmers are a bizarre breed. <br>
 In many ways, they're artists, artisans, and magicians at the same time. <br>